 💕 Disclosure: This post may contain affiliate links at no cost to you.
 It means I get a commission if you decide to purchase through my links.
 Thank you for your support.
 Stock Images supplied by Canva

-It is not a secret that child needs stability in life in order to feel secure.
-Order in life creates inner order and peace, something that lays the foundation for successful learning, smooth transitions and happy kid.
-One of the first tasks for homeschoolers is to establish their own rhythm, set up a daily schedule that is the backbone of the whole process.
+It is not a secret that the child needs stability in life in order to feel secure.
+Order in life creates inner order and peace, something that lays the foundation for successful learning, smooth transitions, and a happy kid.
+One of the first tasks for homeschoolers is to establish their own rhythm, and set up a daily schedule that is the backbone of the whole process.

 The list just never stops growing.
 However, finding our own rhythm made it all much more fulfilling.
 I had an inner battle for a while thinking that routine might do more harm than good.
 I thought that it will somehow limit and restrict my child and confine her play into a box.
-We all know how essential play for whole child’s development is.
-Boy, was I wrong?
+We all know how essential play for the whole child’s development is.
+But was I wrong.
 Creativity and imaginative play simply exploded!

-Here is what I did:
+Here is what I did

-Here is what I did NOT do:
+Here is what I did NOT do

 A funny story: we were very fortunate to attend one of the drama classes for preschool children which my kid truly enjoyed.
-She was singing all the way home songs they learnt there.
+She was singing all the way home songs they learned there.
 However, when I asked her if she would like to go back, she replied in her direct honest style: “ I want to play, mama“..
-Sure, my darling, you are free to do just that..
+Sure, my darling, you are free to do just that.

-Our Montessori Homeschool Daily Schedule:
+Our Montessori Homeschool Daily Schedule